bspk/oauth.xyz-spec/draft-richer-transactional-authz.md

 ~~~

 [Continuation requests](#continue-request)
-MUST use the same key and proof method as the initial request.
+MUST use the same key (or its most recent rotation) and proof method as the initial request.

 ### Providing Displayable RC Information {#request-display}